tiyasanin1/Analyze-Customers-Churn/README.md

-# Data Preprocessing and Analysis Project
+# Hands On Data Science Project with Python: Data Manipulation

-This repository contains the data preprocessing and analysis project completed as part of a course requirement.
-The project focuses on cleaning, transforming, and exploring a dataset to answer specific business questions.
+## Project Overview
+This project is aimed at demonstrating skills in data manipulation using Python.
+The focus is on cleaning, transforming, and exploring datasets using popular libraries like Pandas and NumPy.

 ## Objectives
-1. Perform data manipulation on the provided dataset.
+- Perform data manipulation processes such as cleaning, standardizing, and transforming data.
-2. Standardize the data.
-3. Transform the data.
-4. Perform melt and unmelt operations on data.
+- Demonstrate data melt and unmelt techniques.
-5. Explore data manipulation processes
+- Explore the dataset to answer key questions based on the analysis.

+## Libraries Used
+- Pandas
+- NumPy

-## Dataset
+## Assignment Breakdown
-The dataset used in this project is the Telco Customer Churn, consisting of 7043 rows and 21 columns.
-Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
+1. **Data Preparation**:
+   - Import necessary libraries (Pandas, NumPy).
+   - Load the dataset from a CSV file.

+2. **Data Cleaning**:
+   - Identify and handle missing or erroneous data.
+   - Standardize data where needed.

+3. **Data Transformation**:
+   - Apply melt and unmelt (pivot) functions.
+   - Use transformations like scaling, normalization, or applying mathematical functions.

+4. **Exploratory Data Analysis**:
+   - Answer specific questions about the dataset, such as finding the maximum, mean, or other statistics.

-## Purpose
+## Files in Repository
-1. **The dataset contains only active customers with non-zero tenure.**
-2. **Analyzing a subset of customers who are single and independent.**
-3. **Analyze and compare the average and median total charges for each type of contract.**
-4. **Analyze the interaction between contract types and payment methods in terms of average total charges.**
+- `code.ipynb`: Jupyter Notebook containing the code and explanations for the project.
+- `telco_customer_churn.csv`: Dataset used for analysis.